 The next step is to create and prepare the database.
-Because DEV is a Rails application, we have built-in tools to help us.
+Because Forem is a Rails application, we have built-in tools to help us.

 We can use Rails to create our database, load the schema, and add some seed data:

 Note: If you've already run

 bin/setup, this will have already been done for you.

 db:setup actually runs the following rake commands in order so alternatively, you could run each of these to produce the same result:

 rails db:create rails db:schema:load rails db:seed

 By default, the amount of articles and users generated is quite tiny so that contributors experience a quick installation.
 If you require more data for your local installation, you can tune amount of data generated with the environment variable